axonops/documentation/docs/operations/cassandra/restore/restore-cluster-same-ip.md

-# Restore a whole cluster from a backup
+# Restore a whole cluster from a remote backup

-Follow this procedure when you have lost all nodes in a cluster but they have been recreated with the same IP addresses.
+*Follow this procedure when you have lost all nodes in a cluster but they have been recreated with the same IP addresses.*

 Ensure that Cassandra is stopped on all nodes and that its data directories are empty